ldsec/cellCNN/cellcnnPoseidon/README.md

 		Sigma:    rlwe.DefaultSigma,
 	}
 ```
 The initial (or max) level of ciphertext is 9.
-We use 1 local bootstrapping in each participants during the forward and backward pass.
+We use one local bootstrapping in each participants during the forward and backward pass.
 And the aggregate gradients with momentum is at level 2.
 Then the aggregate server will use one bootstrapping to recover the gradients to level 9 for weights update.

 ## Project Structure